0cjs/sedoc/8bit/msx/address-decoding.md

 then scans at $4000 and $8000 for pages starting $AB, which is the cartridge ROM signature, and maps in the first one it finds.

-### Memory Mappers
+### Memory Mapper / メモリマッパ

-There's another method of bank switching usually called a [Memory Mapper][mw mapper] (and sometimes "MegaMapper") that uses I/O ports $FC-$FF to map arbitrary 16K "segments" from an expansion slot containing up to 4 MB of RAM to each of the four pages.
+There's another method of bank switching called a [Memory Mapper][mw mapper] (and sometimes "MegaMapper") that uses I/O ports $FC-$FF to map arbitrary 16K "segments" from an expansion slot containing up to 4 MB of RAM to each of the four pages ($FC for page 0, etc.).
+(For other kinds of paging devices, generally just the term "mapper" is used.
+Cartridge ROM mappers generally use the term "banks" instead of "segments.")

-This must be properly initialised by the BIOS; on an MSX1 machine most devices will start with segment 0 mapped to all four pages, causing problems.
-See [Memory mappers on MSX1][mmap-msx1] for details on how to work around this.
+Most Memory Mappers power up with all four pages mapped to segment 0; this will confuse most MSX1 BIOSes.
+MSX1 machines with a built-in Memory Mapper (such as the Yamaha [CX5MII]) will have a BIOS that properly initializes things.
+For other machines, see [Memory mappers on MSX1][mmap-msx1] for details on how to work around this.

 The specification (which I can't find) says that the registers are write-only, but some software relies on them being readable.
 [This internal